1031-Systems/1031_Delivery/Pico/Hardware/README.md

 PWM devices.
 To the top is a sample I2S-compatible sound card to play the audio portion of the animatronics.
-To the bottom are the buttons that control the playback of animations including reset of the Pico, start/stop trigger, and an opto-isolated trigger to interface with various of trigger devices.
+To the bottom are the buttons that control the playback of animations including reset of the Pico, start/stop trigger, and an opto-isolated trigger to interface with various types of trigger devices.

 ## The Ten ports on the board